 The modulation oscillator is a sine core design, with auxiliary outputs at double the frequency.
 For the unfamiliar, Sine and Cosine are the same basic waveform, though separated in the time domain by 90° (1 quarter of the wavelength).
 If Sin were to be mapped onto the X axis of a graph,and Cos onto Y, the combination of the 2 waves would draw a circle.
 The outputs of the mod osc are labelled SIN, COS,2SIN and 2COS.
 Low distortion was the objective of this design, as during FM any distortion in the modulation waveform quickly creates additional sidebands in the carrier output.
 In some instances these additional sidebands may be perceived to be desirable in harmonic relation to the output signal, but equally they may not be.
 High waveform accuracy in combination with the auxilliary second harmonic puts the decision into the hands of the user.
-Measured distortion performance is approximately -90dBc (largest distortion peak is 90dB lower than the fundamental).
+Measured distortion performance is approximately -90dBc (largest distortion peak is 90dB lower than the fundamental), increasing at lower frequencies.

 The variable harmonic oscillator has 2 outputs, F(X) and ΣF(X)dt, which can be viewed similarly to the 0° and 90° SIN and COS outputs, and likewise would draw circles.
 The 2 outputs patched on each side of the stereo field gives a pleasing effect.